EddyVerbruggen/HealthKit/README.md

 ### Supported functions:
 * available: check if HealthKit is supported (iOS8+, not on iPad)
+* requestAuthorization: ask some or all permissions up front
 * readDateOfBirth: formatted as yyyy-MM-dd
 * readGender: output = male|female|unknown
 * readWeight: pass in unit